KingsMod/Epd7in3f_6Color/README.md

 # Epd7in3f_6Color
 !!!
-This is a WIP with serial streaming still a WIP.
-I hope you can contribute to the development!!!
+This is a WIP with serial streaming still in development.
+I hope you can contribute to the project!!!

 An ESP32 Arduino library for controlling the Waveshare 7.3" Spectra 6-color E-Ink display.
 This library avoids RAM bottlenecks by using SPIFFS as a persistent framebuffer.